On Variance Estimation of Random Forests with Infinite-Order U-statistics: Theoretical Results

 \end{proposition}

-This Proposition \ref{prop:sigma_c^2 written as eta_c^2} can be directly concluded by combining the alternative form of $U_n$'s kernel $\psi$ in Equation \eqref{eq:alternative form of phi} and the definition of $\etacd$.
-With the help of \emph{Double U-statistic} structure, upper bounding $\sigma_{c, 2k}^2$ can be boiled down to the analysis of $\etacd$.
-Detailed analysis of this connection is provided in the proof road-map (Appendix \ref{sec:append:roadmap}) and the technical lemmas section (Appendix \ref{sec:technical lemmas}).
+This proposition can be directly concluded by combining the alternative form of $U_n$'s kernel $\psi$ in Equation \eqref{eq:alternative form of phi} and the definition of $\etacd$.
+With the help of the \emph{Double U-statistic} structure, upper bounding $\sigma_{c, 2k}^2$ can be boiled down to analyzing $\etacd$.
+Detailed analysis of this connection is provided in Section \ref{sec:append:roadmap} and Appendix \ref{sec:technical lemmas}.
 Note that we can further decompose $\etacd$ (see Appendix \ref{sec:proof:lemma:eta_c}), so $\sigma_{c, 2k}^2$ can be viewed as a weighted sum of $\Cov[h(S_2) h(S_2), h(S_3) h(S_4)]$'s.